rossb34/PortfolioAnalyticsPresentation/README.md

 PortfolioAnalyticsPresentation
 ==============================

-Repository for exploring ways to develop html presentation for the PortfolioAnalytics package
+Repository for exploring ways to develop html presentation for the PortfolioAnalytics package, primarily for RFinance 2014.